adasMatt/twogeCICD/readme.md

  	- Define jobs for unit testing (ideally, but unit tests are not included in this example), image updates, and application/infrastructure updates

 ## Other things
-The creation of the AWS RDS instance was done using Terraform code as outlined in a few examples, changing and adding whatever is necessary for the project:
+The creation of the AWS RDS instance was done using Terraform code as outlined in a few examples, changing and adding as necessary:
 - terraform docs are always helpful:
 	- https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance
 	- https://registry.terraform.io/modules/terraform-aws-modules/rds/aws/latest